-Many people neglect to update their beneficiary designations after marriage, divorce, or other change in their family situation.
-It's easy to forget to do this, and of course, it involves paperwork, and who likes paperwork?
+Many people neglect to update their beneficiary designations after marriage, divorce, or other changes in their family situation.
+It's easy to forget to do this and, of course, it involves paperwork—and who likes paperwork?

-The problem with this; the beneficiary designation is a legally binding document, and it supersedes your will.
+The problem is this: the beneficiary designation is a legally binding document and it supersedes your will.
 That means regardless of your current relationship status, and regardless of what your current will says, the asset will go to the person you named in the beneficiary designation whenever you last updated it.

 Beneficiary Designations Trump the Will

 Some people think an updated will is all you need.
 Your will or trust will not override what is named in the beneficiary designation on a life insurance policy, annuity, or retirement account (like an IRA or 401(k) plan).
 The beneficiary designation takes precedence, or as one poker player put it "the beneficiary designation trumps the will."
-And if you don't name anyone on an IRA account?
+What if you don't name anyone on an IRA account?
 State laws can then determine who it goes to.
 For this reason, it is important you update your beneficiary designations to reflect your current wishes so state laws don't determine who receives the benefit.

 Example of Planning Gone Bad

-I worked with a client who's wife worked for a large national defense company.
+I worked with a client whose wife worked for a large national defense company.
 It was a second marriage, and when she got ill with serious cancer, she had a trust drawn up.
 She wanted her two children and husband to each get one-third of her assets.
 However, she did not update her beneficiary designation with her 401(k) plan and so that sizeable account all went directly to the husband.
-He wanted to honor her wishes (luckily for the kids from her prior marriage), but if he cashed in the 401(k) and paid it to the kids he would have to report all the income on his tax return.
+He wanted to honor her wishes (luckily for the kids from her prior marriage), but if he cashed in the 401(k) and paid it to the kids, he would have to report all the income on his tax return.